dvrzan/dvrzan.github.io/Content/posts/2022/09/publish-get-started-custom-theme.md

 All the errors are now gone and you're ready to customize your theme.

-You can take a closer look what methods define the HTMLFactory by jumping to it's definition.
+You can take a closer look what methods define the HTMLFactory by jumping to its definition.

 > To read the definition of a code component in Xcode, whether from a third party or Apple's API, right-click on the code you want to learn more about and click **Jump to Definition**.